anandj123/gcpdemo/composer-dynamic-dag-demo/README.md

 # Prerequisites:

-1. Need a running Cloud Composer instance to run the DAG.
+1. A running Cloud Composer instance to run the DAG.
-2. Copy the "DAG folder" from "Environment Configuration" section of the Comoser instance detail page.
+2. Copy of the [Main Composer DAG file](./gcs_loop_dag.py) to the "DAG folder" that is found in the "Environment Configuration" section of the Comoser instance detail page.
 3. Create a folder under the main bucket of the dag folder.
 So the folder in the bucket looks like the following:

 gs://us-east1-2003938zhe-bucket